snuppy-code/EISS/README.md

 # EISS
 Eclipse Integrated Systems Suite
-Next generation suite of systems to be used by Altian aircraft.
+Next generation suite of systems to be used by Altian aircraft